akshaywaghmare-atlan/atlanhack/docs/DEVELOPMENT.md

 1. Install poetry by running `pip install poetry`
 2. Run `poetry install` to install the dependencies
 > [!NOTE]
+> 1. You need to have your SSH private key enabled in the terminal you run the install command or you will see a permission denied error while pulling from the private repositories.
+If you use HTTP tokens/PAT to authenticate, then run the following:
+    ```
+    git config --global url."https://".insteadOf "ssh://"
+    ```
-> It is suggested to use run `poetry config virtualenvs.in-project true` to configure poetry to create the virtual environment in the project directory.
+> 2. It is suggested to use run `poetry config virtualenvs.in-project true` to configure poetry to create the virtual environment in the project directory.
 This will create a `.venv` directory in the project root.
-3. Run `source .venv/bin/activate` to activate the virtual environment
+4. Run `source .venv/bin/activate` to activate the virtual environment
-4. Run `pre-commit install` to install the pre-commit hooks
+5. Run `pre-commit install` to install the pre-commit hooks
-5. Start the platform by running `make start-all`.
+6. Start the platform by running `make start-all`.
 This will start the Temporal server and the DAPR system.

 ### Development with VSCode or Cursor